 Where is Trinidad

 The city of Trinidad, Cuba is located centrally on the island of Cuba.
 In Cuban terms (and you’ll soon learn that they’re very different from the rest of the world).
-Trinidad is located 315 km (195 miles) from Havana, which is 4 hours driving time and 7 hours bus travel time.
-From Varadero to Trinidad, it is 265 km (164 miles); and the Trinidad to Varadero travel time is 4 hours driving, or 7.5 hours bus travel.
+Trinidad is located 315 km (195 miles) from Havana, which is 4 hours driving time.
+From Varadero to Trinidad, it is 265 km (164 miles); and the Trinidad to Varadero travel time is 4 hours driving.

 How to Go from Varadero to Trinidad – Transport Options